automotive-grade-linux/docs-agl/docs/getting-started/machines/R-Car-Starter-Kit-gen3.md

-# AGL Kickstart on Renesas R-Car Starter Kit Gen3 V2.23 (h3ulcb, m3ulcb)
+# AGL Kickstart on Renesas R-Car Starter Kit Gen3 V2.23 (h3ulcb, m3ulcb, salvator-x)

 Here is a non exhaustive list of hardware parts that could be used to setup the R-Car Starter Kit Gen3 board development environment: